TheChelsOrg/is-there-a-crisis/README.md

-__Is there a crisis at Chelsea?__
+# Is there a crisis at Chelsea

 ---

 Yes,

 <!-- crisis_item starts -->
 because Roberto Martinez is unhappy
 <!-- crisis_item ends -->

 ---

 Follow [Chelsea Puzzles](https://twitter.com/ChelseaPuzzles) on Twitter for daily updates.